1. Internal resources can’t do it all.

 9. Email Marketing requires strategy and strong, timely messaging.

 Email marketing is dead, right?
 Wrong.
-For some reason, a lot of rehab centers just don’t do email marketing at all and I don’t get it.
-If you are getting leads into your system from contact us form submissions, insurance verification form submissions, or other email capture formats, why on earth would you not leverage that information if people didn’t immediately commit to treatment at your facility?
+For some reason, a lot of drug rehabilitation centers just don’t do email marketing at all and I don’t get it.
+If you are getting treatment leads into your system from contact us form submissions, insurance verification form submissions, or other email capture formats, why on earth would you not leverage that information if people didn’t immediately commit to treatment at your facility?

-Another way facilities can benefit from email marketing is to also use it for Alumni outreach about upcoming events which can be very powerful for a practice.
+Another way facilities can benefit from email marketing plan is to also use it for Alumni outreach about upcoming events which can be very powerful for a practice.

 Email marketing may sound simple, but it requires special attention to detail such as timeliness of email follow-ups/drips to potential patients, subject line split testing, email template content and CTA testing, and much more.